(914) 315-7033

 Case Study: Putnam County

 A Cold Spring homeowner was hearing scratching in the walls for weeks.
 Their exterminator set mouse traps.
 When we inspected the attic, we found a colony of 15 flying squirrels.
-They had chewed through the ridge vent screen to get in and gnawed the insulation off HVAC ductwork throughout the attic.
-We sealed the entire roofline, installed one-way doors, and had the full colony out within five days.
+They had chewed through the ridge vent to get in and gnawed the insulation off HVAC ductwork throughout the attic.
+We sealed the entire roofline, trapped and relocated the squirrels, and had the full colony out within two weeks.
 The homeowner said they had no idea flying squirrels even existed in New York.

 Know Your Squirrels